prohippo/pyelly/README.txt

 * doctor   - emulation of Weizenbaum's Doctor program.
 * chinese  - demonstration of simple translation to simplified and traditional characters.
+* querying - translate English questions to SQL queries

-It is expected that beta development will include two more example applications for the integration test suite: a translator of natural language queries into SQL and a semantic disambiguation demonstration.
-These will be uploaded to Github upon their completion.
+It is expected that beta development will include another example application for the integration test suite, one demonstrating semantic disambiguation.
+This and other applications will be uploadeds to Github upon their completion.

 PyElly is being released under a BSD license.
-Be advised that this all is currently beta software.
+Be advised that this all is currently beta software and will be changing.

 Release Notes: